jannatul5088/jannatul5088.github.io/README.md

 * **Create a static website using Jekyll theme.**
 	1. Click on settings. ![Settings Option](https://github.com/jannatul5088/jannatul5088.github.io/blob/main/images/settings.png)
 	2. Go to pages.
-	3. Click on source and set the branch to main.
+	3. Click on source to set the branch to main.
 	4. Click on save option.
 	5. Click on theme which will navigate to a page having a wide range of themes. ![Choose Theme](https://github.com/jannatul5088/jannatul5088.github.io/blob/main/images/chooseTheme.png)
 	6. Choose your desired theme for your resume. ![Select Theme](https://github.com/jannatul5088/jannatul5088.github.io/blob/main/images/selectTheme.png)